AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 **To add multiple captions and audio tracks to your video:**

 1. [Upload your primary video to a folder](/help/assets/manage-video-assets.md#upload-and-preview-video-assets) that already has a video profile assigned to it.
-You do not need to publish the video until later in these steps.
 1. Navigate to the uploaded video asset that you want to add multiple caption and audio tracks.
 1. In asset selection mode, either from the List View or the Card View, select the video asset.
-1. On the toolbar, select the Properties icon (a circle with an "i" in it).
+1. On the toolbar, click the Properties icon (a circle with an "i" in it).
 ![Selected video asset with checkmark over video thumbnail image and View Properties highlighted on the toolbar.](/help/assets/dynamic-media/assets/msma-selectedasset-propertiesbutton.png)*Selected video asset in Card View.*
 1. On the video's Properties page, select the **[!UICONTROL Captions & Audio Tracks]** tab.